Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

   return None
 ```

-The code checks for the presence of the `@dataclass` decorator and validates dataclass is imported from the package `dataclasses` but does not verify/report if the decorator is overridden by a custom dataclass function.
+The code checks for the presence of the `@dataclass` decorator and validates that `dataclass` is imported from the package `dataclasses`, but does not verify or report if the decorator is overridden by a custom function.

 === Recommendation
 #v(5pt)
 1. To ensure that function names are also not overridden in addition to variable names, we recommend to extend the `RewriteForbiddenOverwrites` transformer to check for forbidden names in function definitions.
 This will ensure that function names do not conflict with reserved or forbidden names.

-2. Raise a descriptive warning if any custom definitions are detected, e.g., In this case "The dataclass function can't override the exisitng import".
+2. Raise a descriptive warning if any custom definitions are detected, e.g., In this case "The dataclass function can't override the existing import".

 === Resolution
 #v(5pt)